 If you do need a grout that will be easy to maintain and install, is highly stain resistant—ensuring that your grout retains its beauty for years—and will stand up to chemical punishment, we recommend

 Starlike® for both its durability and its style.
 Easy to install yet tough enough to stand up to aggressive chemicals, it is useful for a wide variety of applications.
-In addition, it comes in 94 different finishes, including metallic and high fashion colors, allowing you unprecedented opportunity for creative design.
+In addition, it comes in over 159 different colors and finishes, including metallic and high fashion colors, allowing you unprecedented opportunity for creative design.

 4. Sanded or unsanded?